Donald Trump Tells Reporter ‘Don’t Be A Baby’ When Asked To Back Up Claim That Migrants Are Hardened Criminals

-President Donald Trump on Friday claimed during a roundtable discussion in Arizona that a group of central-American migrants, comprising some ‘hardened criminals,’ are headed toward the United States border.
+President Donald Trump on Friday claimed during a roundtable discussion in Arizona that a group of central-American migrants, comprising some “hardened criminals,” are headed toward the United States border.

 “Some of these people are hard criminals.
 Hardened criminals — not good people,” President Trump said.
 “These are some bad people coming through.
 These aren’t babies, these aren’t little angels coming into our country.”